mrisney/gt-snowflake/README.md

 	- Sign into SnowSight at app.snowflake.com
 	- Click your user account in the bottom-left to bring up the user menu
-	- Hover over the Account section to bring up a menu with all account your user has access to.
+	- Hover over the Account section to bring up a menu with all accounts your user has access to.
 The account you're currently signed into should have a check mark next to it
 	- Hover over the Account you're signed into to bring up the Account Info menu
 	- The Locator is your account identifier, copy this into the account parameter in GeoServer